Assisting you to find the information you need

 Advocacy and Technical Assistance for Parents and Families

 - Maine Parent Federation – Maine Parent Federation (MPF), in existence since 1984, is a private non-profit organization.
 MPF provides information, referral, one on one telephone support, and training to parents of children with disabilities or special health care needs and the professionals who work with these families through numerous grant-funded projects.
 Services are offered at no cost to parents and are available statewide.
-The recently-revised publication, Guide for Maine Families on AT and AEM – (MS-Word) will help students families and guardians learn more about maine Special Education services and assist students in getting the assistive technology devices and AEM they need.
+The recently-revised publication, Guide for Maine Families on AT and AEM – (PDF) will help students families and guardians learn more about maine Special Education services and assist students in getting the assistive technology devices and AEM they need.

 - Disability Rights Maine (DRM) – DRM provides information and referral, individual advocacy, legal representation, education/training, and assistance with self-advocacy.
 DRM welcomes calls from people with disabilities inquiring about their legal rights.
 However, DRM does not advise landlords, schools, businesses, or providers of accommodations or services.